Kirsten29/Head-First-Python/README.md

 # Head-First-Python
-Anything that comes forth from working trough "Head First Python" by Paul Barry
+Anything that comes forth from working trough "Head First Python" by Paul Barry.
+Because it's all about practising and keeping track of my progress.